d-ironclad/coolblue/README.md

 ## Notes

-Generating autodocs for DRF is still kinda painful makes me miss Pydantic schemas.
+Generating autodocs for DRF is still kinda painful and makes me miss Pydantic schemas.